Top 10 Whistler Spring Activities for Families

 - Forged Axe Throwing – You may win points for the coolest parents ever for bringing your kids, aged ten and over, for a session of axe throwing.
 Their staff is expertly trained to make sure everyone stays safe while having a fun time.

 - Audain Art Museum – Equal parts entertainment and enrichment, a day exploring the galleries at the Audain Art Museum is a fantastic family day out.
-If you’re planning to visit on a Sunday, make sure to take advantage of Family Studio Sundays where you can make art of your own after viewing the exhibitions.

 These indoor activities are perfect for keeping everyone entertained on those “silver sunshine” days we experience from time to time in the coastal temperate rainforest.